A Hamiltonian approach for point vortices on non-orientable surfaces: Hamiltonian approach to point vortex flows on non-orientable manifolds

 where $\SDiff(M)$ is the group of volume-preserving diffeomorphisms of $M$; this can be interpreted as the coadjoint orbit of $\SDiff(M)$ containing $\blambda$.
 The symplectic form is given by the Kostant-Kirillov-Souriau form,

 where $u,v\in\mathcal{X}_0(M)$ (divergence-free vector fields), $L_u$ and $L_v$ are the Lie derivatives and $\d A$ is the area measure consistent with the metric.
 This does not require $M$ itself to be oriented or symplectic.
-For a regular vorticity form, the Hamiltonian is given by the total kinetic energy of the fluid.
+For a regular (i.e., smooth) vorticity form, the Hamiltonian is given by the total kinetic energy of the fluid.

-The motion of a system of $N$ point vortices on an orientable surface $M$ is determined by the location and strength of the point vortices; the strength here being the (scalar) vorticity concentrated at a point, in the form of delta functions.
+The motion of a system of $N$ point vortices on an \emph{orientable} surface $M$ is determined by the location and strength of the point vortices; the strength here being the (scalar) vorticity concentrated at a point, in the form of delta functions.
 In this case, it was pointed out in \cite{Marsden-Weinstein-Vortices} that the phase space $\mathcal{O}_\blambda$ can be identified with $M\times M\times\dots \times M\setminus\Delta$ (the product of $N$ copies of $M$ with the collision set removed).
 The identification is